10 tips for your legacy marketing strategy

 The Legacy Analysis Portal (free to Smee & Ford notification customers) or Enhanced Portal (available from £500 per year) allows you to track your charity’s legacy trends and strategy performance using your own charity’s real-time legacy data.
 This data can easily identify the profile and behaviours of your past legators, define growth opportunities, analyse trends and comparators.
 Use this insight to inform your legacy campaign strategies.
 A CRM system, which is regularly updated is vital to maintaining your supporter base and ensuring communication is relevant and correct.

-To find out more about the Enhanced Legacy Analysis Portal and how it can support your legacy marketing strategy book a demo or join our next webinar:
+To find out more about the Enhanced Legacy Analysis Portal and how it can support your legacy marketing strategy.

 Get the latest fundraising advice and insight